Croatia What to visit

 Korzo

-Another must-see place in Rijeka is the Trsat castle, as well as the Sanctuary of Our Lady of Trsat.
-Visiting the castle is free and from there you can get one of the best views of the city.
+Visiting the castle is free, and from there you can get one of the best views of the city.
 Although it is possible to walk to the castle (the 538-step staircase that makes up the route is even a place of pilgrimage), I recommend using a car or public transport to get there.

-📝 USEFUL INFORMATION: Both bus no. 2 and no. 8 take about 20 minutes from the centre of Rijeka to Trsat castle.
+📝 USEFUL INFORMATION: Both bus no. 2 and no. 8 take about 20 minutes from the centre of Rijeka to Trsat Castle.

 » Zadar

-After a quick lunch in Rijeka, we made our way to Zadar.
+Continue your journey towards Zadar.
 Zadar is a much bigger city than all the others we have visited so far on this Croatia itinerary.

 Zadar What to visit Church of St Donatus